Skip to content

 • Whether the contract auto-renews and under what conditions

-• How to prevent automatic renewal
+• How to prevent automatic renewal — and the window to do so

-• Any changes to terms upon renewal
+• Whether terms change upon renewal

 What to watch for: